6 Regular Expressions

 6.5.1 Greediness

-In actuality, the way RegEx processes the text given that pattern is as follows:
+However, in reality, RegEx captures far more of the sentence.
+The way RegEx processes the text given that pattern is as follows:

 1. “Look for the exact string <>”